cloudian/grafana/docs/sources/dashboards/share-dashboards-panels/index.md

 1. On the PDF tab, select a layout option for the exported dashboard: **Portrait** or **Landscape**.
 1. Click **Save as PDF** to render the dashboard as a PDF file.

-   Grafana opens the PDF file in a new window or browser tab.
+   It opens the PDF file in a new window or browser tab.

 ## Share a panel